getporter/porter/docs/content/author-bundles.md

 Porter supports passing a file as a parameter to a bundle.

-For instance, a bundle might declare a parameter mytar of type file, located at /root/mytar when the bundle is run:
+For instance, a bundle might declare a parameter `mytar` of type `file`, located at `/root/mytar` when the bundle is run:

 ```yaml
 - name: mytar